lg17057/scholarship/templates/info.md

 --- for sunday
 start work on moving the items in the first div the back button for div 2 is now working having changed the js

+login page div changer no longer working

+login page div changer now working
+This was a result of the login-div encompassing the other student and staff login divs, which means that when the back button was pressed, no content would be shown